betielbetu/Code-Refactor/README.md

 ## Review

-You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application:

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/betielbetu/Code-Refactor

 - - -
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.